Australia at the 2026 Winter Paralympics

-Australia will compete at the 2026 Winter Paralympics in Milan and Cortina d'Ampezzo, Italy, between 6 and 15 March 2026.
-It will compete in four sports for the first time: Para-alpine skiing, Para-snowboard, Para-cross country, and Para-biathlon.
+Australia competed at the 2026 Winter Paralympics in Milan and Cortina d'Ampezzo, Italy, between 6 and 15 March 2026.
+It competed in four sports for the first time: Para-alpine skiing, Para-snowboard, Para-cross country, and Para-biathlon.

 Administration

-Ben Troy is the Australian Team Chef de Mission and Toby Kane Deputy Chef de Mission.
+Ben Troy was the Australian Team Chef de Mission and Toby Kane Deputy Chef de Mission.
 Snowboarder Sean Pollard was appointed team captain.
-The Australian Government provided $2.068 million to support the 2026 Australian Paralympic Winter Team.
+Since the Beijing 2022 Winter Games, the Australian Government invested $37.5 million in high performance winter programs through the Australian Sports Commission, with an additional $3.3 million to directly support athletes through dAIS.